david1792x/sd-house-prices/markdown/extracting_dataset.md

     return data
 ```

-Just as the map results, the list results on Zillow are also limited to a maximum of 40 results per page, at 20 pages max for a maximum of 800 listings per query.
-We will use price ranges in order to reduce the number of listings associated with each query so that we can extract as much data as possible.
-Below, we make a list of all request links of listings with prices ranging from \\$0 to \\$20,000,000, and we run each link through our page iterating function in order to obtain a list with the information of every house found in Zillow that was sold in the last 12 months in San Diego County.
+Just as the map results, the list results on Zillow are also limited to a maximum of **40** results per page, at **20** pages max for a maximum of **800 listings per query**.
+We will use **price ranges** in order to reduce the number of listings associated with each query so that we can extract as much data as possible.
+Below, we make a list of all **request links** of listings with prices ranging from \$0 to \$20,000,000, and we run each link through our page **iterating function** in order to obtain a list with the **information** of every house found in Zillow that was sold in the last 12 months in San Diego County.

 ```python